Toll-free telephone numbers in the North American Numbering Plan: Routing in the U.S.

 All of the above routing features are sometimes referred to as static routing features.
 These routes are put in place and are not usually changed.
 If changes are required, a customer usually has several options to make changes.
 A customer can call the IXC or an independent RespOrg directly via a special toll-free number to make changes, or a customer may be able to make changes through direct access to the network via a dedicated terminal provided by the IXC.

+Legacy toll-free access codes 880, 881, and 882

+From 1996 to 2004, the area codes 880 and 881, as well as 882 starting in 1998, were used as special telephone area codes for the provisioning of international inbound foreign-billed 800-type toll-free services.

+The service enabled callers in a NANP country to access toll-free telephone numbers in another NANP country.
+The caller dialed 880 followed by the seven-digit toll-free 800-number.
+The caller was billed for the international call to the destination country, while the receiver paid the domestic call leg.

+Use of this set of area codes was discontinued effective April 1, 2004, when the area codes were returned to the pool of unassigned future toll-free area codes.